SDTC-CPMed/multi-organ_DigiTwin/README.md

 Due to the risk of duplicates in the library resulting in two or more cells sharing a cell barcode, it is also recommend to remove outliers.
 Based on empirical evaluation of the distributionan overestimation of transcripts count over the cells, we removed all cells with;
-Lung: >2000 transcripts; Spleen: >6000 transcripts; Muscle and Skin: >7000 transcripts; Joint: No outiers removed.
+Lung: >2000 transcripts; Spleen: >6000 transcripts; Muscle and Skin: >7000 transcripts; Joint: No outliers removed.

 The expected input is for this part is a matrix with genes in rows and cells in columns.
 The quality of the data and removal of the outliers is done using sc_data_quality_sorting.R